garyranson/graph-wip/doc/misc.md

 ## browserconfig.xml

-The `browserconfig.xml` file is used to customize the tile displayed when users pin your site to the Windows 8.1 start screen.
+The `browserconfig.xml` file is used to customize the tile displayed when users pin your site to the Windows 8.1 deferStart screen.
 In there you can define custom tile colors, custom images or even [live tiles](https://msdn.microsoft.com/library/dn455106.aspx#CreatingLiveTiles).

 By default, the file points to 2 placeholder tile images: